 Nail primers will be your secret weapon to achieving a long-lasting set of nails.
 Acrylics, Gel, Nail Polish, Press-ons, Tips, you name it!
 Every type of nail set can benefit from a primer to prevent chipping, lifting, and even breakage.

 What is the purpose of a nail primer?
 Primers are formulated to prep the nail for a particular service.
-Their main goal is to create a smooth, dry base for the following nail products to adhere to the nail beds and prolong your nail service.
+Their primary goal is to create a smooth, dry base for the following nail products to adhere to the nail beds and prolong the life of your nail service.

-We’ll talk all about that and introduce you to our favorite primers available to buy below, so stick with us!
+We’ll discuss this further and introduce you to our favorite primers, available for purchase below, so stay with us!

 Choosing The Right Primer